-I am a 5th year PhD geoscience student at the University of Chicago, working with Dorian Abbot and Ray Pierrehumbert.
+I am a PhD geoscience student at the University of Chicago, working with Dorian Abbot and Ray Pierrehumbert.
 I study the sensitivity of the Earth's climate to changes in the composition of the atmosphere, and how that sensitivity, and our estimates of it, can evolve over time.
 I use a range of approaches, including building simple mathematical models, running computer simulations that try to capture the full complexity of the Earth system, and analyzing observations of the Earth's recent past, as well as proxies of the climate of the distant past.
 I am co-organizer, with Maria Rugenstein, of the LongRunMIP project, which is an archive of millenial-scale runs of coupled general circulation models.
 I also was the head organizer of Rossbypalooza, a workshop bringing together climate scientists and statisticians for a week-long hackathon and lecture series.

 Bloch-Johnson, J., D.S.
 Abbot, and M. Rugenstein.
 Climate feedbacks from natural variability (in prep)

 Rugenstein, M., J. Bloch-Johnson., J. Gregory, T. Andrews, T. Mauritsen, C. Li, J.-L. Dufresne, G. Danabasoglu, A. Jonko, L. Cao, G. Schmidt, A. Abe-Ouchi, S. Yang, T. Frolicher, D. Paynter, and R. Knutti.
 Approaching equilibrium in climate models: sensitivity and feedbacks in an archive of millenial-scale AOGCM simulations (in prep)

 Bloch-Johnson, J., and D.S.
 Abbot.
 Nonlinear equilibrium climate sensitivity in a perturbed physics ensemble (in prep)